Talk to an Expert

 Consultancies that use conjoint claim in-market validation of their price recommendations, but this data is proprietary and self-reported.
 No independent peer-reviewed study has compared conjoint-derived pricing outcomes to continuous demand measurement outcomes for B2B software.

 This isn’t an argument that conjoint is useless.
-It’s a more sophisticated instrument than PSM, and it produces richer data about feature-price trade-offs.
+It’s a more sophisticated instrument than price-sensitivity surveys, and it produces richer data about feature-price trade-offs.
 But it shares the same foundational weakness as every stated-preference method: it asks people to predict their own behavior in a consequence-free environment, captures a static snapshot, and presents the result as the answer to a question that the market itself should be answering continuously.

 Why software makes the problem worse

 Physical goods have a natural price anchor: material costs.
-A buyer evaluating a manufactured product has at least a rough sense of what the inputs cost — steel, labor, components.
+A buyer evaluating a manufactured product has at least a rough sense of what the inputs cost, steel, labor, components.
 Even if they don’t know the exact figure, the physical nature of the product creates a reference frame.

 Software has no such anchor.

 As I wrote in Why Continuous Monetization Is So Vital: “When a consumer decides to buy a new refrigerator, they have a pretty complete idea of its value.
-While certain features and designs can affect that value, the buyer can make an easy price comparison because of the product’s functional parity with other offerings — generally speaking, an icemaker is an icemaker.
+While certain features and designs can affect that value, the buyer can make an easy price comparison because of the product’s functional parity with other offerings, generally speaking, an icemaker is an icemaker.
 That’s not the case in software, where customer perceptions of value can miss the subtle distinctions that create huge differences between seemingly similar products.”

 In B2B specifically, value perception is strongly affected by organizational software experiences.
-Differential value is often concentrated in innovations prospective buyers haven’t yet experienced — innovations that might enable currently unimaginable operational improvements.
+Differential value is often concentrated in innovations prospective buyers haven’t yet experienced, innovations that might enable currently unimaginable operational improvements.
 Buyers can’t tell you in a survey what they’d be willing to pay for something they haven’t yet seen working in their environment.

 The WTP number you get from the survey is a composite of arbitrary anchors, filtered through hypothetical bias.
 It’s precise-looking data built on sand.